Free-electron laser: X-ray FELs

 The lack of mirror materials that can reflect extreme ultraviolet and x-rays means that X-ray free electron lasers (XFEL) need to work without a resonant cavity.
-Consequently, in an X-ray FEL (XFEL) the beam is produced by a single pass of radiation through the undulator.
-This requires that there be enough amplification over a single pass to produce an appropriate beam.
+Consequently, the beam is produced by a single pass of radiation through the undulator.
+This requires enough amplification over a single pass to produce a useful beam.

-Hence, XFELs use long undulator sections that are tens or hundreds of meters long.
+XFELs use undulator sections tens or hundreds of meters long.
 This allows XFELs to produce the brightest X-ray pulses of any human-made x-ray source.
-The intense pulses from the X-ray laser lies in the principle of self-amplified spontaneous emission (SASE), which leads to microbunching.
+The intense pulses exploit the principle of self-amplified spontaneous emission (SASE), which leads to microbunching.
 Initially all electrons are distributed evenly and emit only incoherent spontaneous radiation.
 Through the interaction of this radiation and the electrons' oscillations, they drift into microbunches separated by a distance equal to one radiation wavelength.
-This interaction drives all electrons to begin emitting coherent radiation.
-Emitted radiation can reinforce itself perfectly whereby wave crests and wave troughs are optimally superimposed on one another.
-This results in an exponential increase of emitted radiation power, leading to high beam intensities and laser-like properties.
+This interaction drives the electrons to emit coherent radiation.
+Emitted radiation can reinforce itself perfectly whereby wave crests and wave troughs are optimally superimposed on each other.
+This results in an exponential power increase, leading to high beam intensities and laser-like properties.

-Examples of facilities operating on the SASE FEL principle include the:
+Examples of facilities operating on the SASE FEL principle include: